owi1972/angular2-start/README.md

  │   │   └──humans.txt         * for humans to know who the developers are
  │   │
- │   └──scss/                  * Source code for sass global styles │       ├──lg/                * styles for device greater than 992px width │       ├──md/                * styles for device greater than 768px width │       ├──xl/                * styles for device greater than 1200px width │       ├──xs/                * styles for all devices │       └──main.scss          * entry file for all global sass styles │
+ │   └──scss/                  * Source code for sass global styles │       ├──[module].scss      * global styles for module for all devices │       └──main.scss          * entry file for all global sass styles │
  ├──tslint.json                * typescript lint config